-If you have a dream school, you probably put a lot of pressure on yourself when it comes to getting accepted.
-You might have been dreaming of attending that college since you were young.
-Perhaps you've already amassed an envious collection of gear for that particular college.
+If you applied to your dream school, you probably put a lot of pressure on yourself when it came to getting accepted.
+Maybe you'd been dreaming of attending that college since you were young.
+Perhaps you'd already amassed an envious collection of gear for that particular college.
 Anyone in your situation would feel emotionally crushed.
 However, just because you didn't get accepted into the college of your dreams doesn't mean all hope is lost.

 Take a Breath and Rethink Your Plan

 If you received a rejection letter, consider taking a few days just to breathe and take it in.
 Getting rejected from your dream school can be a very challenging experience, and it's normal to feel bad about yourself.
 However, not getting into your dream school doesn't make you a failure in any way!
 You may just want to take some time to process and then rethink your plan.